hakanensari/turnpike/README.md

 Turnpike is a Redis-backed queue.

-Or, less fancily put, Turnike provides a thin wrapper around a Redis list and speaks Ruby-standard-library colloquial.

 ![turnpike]
 [3]

+Less fancily put: Turnike wraps a [Redis List] [4] and speaks Ruby colloquial.

 ## Installation